Syntax-Music/Bot/README.md

 ---

-### `!joinserver <server invite link>`
-Asks the bot to join a server.
-This is the one command that can be invoked by DMing the bot.

-**Note:** Only the owner can use this command, and cannot be changed through permissions.
-Additionally, bot accounts cannot join servers through invite links and must instead join through OAuth.

-##### Arguments:
-- `<server invite link>` An invite link for a server, usually looks something like `http://discord.gg/somerandomtexthere`.

----

 ### `!pldump <playlist>`
 Collects URLs from a YouTube playlist or Soundcloud set and dumps them into a text file to allow use in an autoplaylist.